Milley says he was wrong to accompany Trump on church walk

 “And I am not immune,” he said, noting the photograph of him at Lafayette Square.
 “That sparked a national debate about the role of the military in civil society.”
 He expressed regret at having been there and said the lesson to be taken from that moment is that all in uniform are not just soldiers but also citizens.

 “We must hold dear the principle of an apolitical military that is so deeply rooted in the very essence of our republic,” he said.
-“It takes time and work and effort, but it may be the most important thing each and every of us does every single day.”
+“It takes time and work and effort, but it may be the most important thing each and every one of us does every single day.”

 Milley also expressed his outrage at the Floyd killing and urged military officers to recognize as a reflection of centuries of injustice toward African Americans.